IAmAadityaYadav/Bash_Sctipts/readme.txt

 Pre-requestics are:

 ssh services should up and running.
 To check the status use below cmd.
-# systemclt status sshd
+# systemctl status sshd

 Create ssh key by using below cmd:
-# ssh-key-gen
+# ssh-keygen

 Generating public/private rsa key pair.
 Enter file in which to save the key (/root/.ssh/id_rsa):